Chris Perry (musician): Personal life

 Perry wrote and recorded several Konkani language albums with Cordeiro.
-He was signed to His Master's Voice, (HMV), which initially refused to let Cordeiro record in the Konkani language.
-Perry fought on her behalf and HMV relented.
+He was signed to His Master's Voice, which initially refused to let Cordeiro record in the Konkani language.
+Perry fought on her behalf and His Master's Voice relented.
 Once the music was released, Cardeiro's career was on its way.
 From then on, she was known simply as 'Lorna', and was a household name throughout India.
 Perry's songs were catchy, toe-tapping or romantic; all were a blend of Goan folk music and jazz elements.
 These songs became instant hits and garnered significant radio play; their popularity was helped by the love story between the two.

 Audiences were drawn to Lorna, and to the obvious chemistry between her and Perry.
 Despite the fact that Perry was a married Catholic man with three sons, and their large age difference, the two began a very public extramarital affair.
 This created additional chemistry on-stage; off-stage, Perry was jealous to the point where he would punch any man who spoke to Lorna.
-The relationship ended in 1973, when Perry returned to his wife and family.
+The relationship ended in 1973, when Perry returned to his wife Maria Costa, who he married in 1958, and family.
 However, he forced Cordeiro to sign a contract agreeing to not perform with anyone else for twenty years.
 Perry enforced this contract, often with violence.
 Despite the fact that she was a mega-star throughout India, and was known as the 'Nightingale of Goa', Cordeiro had to leave the music world completely.
 She never married, and became a recluse and alcoholic.
 In 1995, when Perry was no longer a threat to her, she made a successful comeback.

 Perry encouraged the careers of other musicians and his songs were performed by Mohammed Rafi, Asha Bhonsle, Usha Uthup, Adolf Fernandes, Seby Fernandes, Hema Sardesai, Lulu Fortes, C. Alvares, Ophelia, Mohana, M. Boyer and H. Britton.